<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=221894334893679&amp;ev=PageView&amp;noscript=1">

 • There are no suggestions because the search field is empty.

-A Story of the Jefferson Hotel: The Rise and Fall of Florence's Grand Dame
+The Jefferson Hotel: The Rise and Fall of Florence's Grand Dame

 Florence Court House and the Jefferson Hotel

-Today, we delve into the fascinating, but ultimately tragic tale of the Jefferson Hotel, once a prominent landmark in Florence, Alabama.
+The fascinating, but ultimately tragic tale of the Jefferson Hotel, once a prominent landmark in Florence, Alabama.

-From City Hall to Grand Hotel (1903-1923)
+The Jefferson Hotel: From City Hall to Grand Hotel (1903-1923)

 Jefferson Hotel Lobby Florence, AlabamaIn 1903, the Florence City Council embarked on a unique venture.
 They decided to sell the city hall building for a remarkable sum of $10,000.
 The buyers, R. Lee Glenn and Mason J. Dillard, envisioned a grand transformation – the city hall would become a majestic hotel!